omaraflak/omaraflak.github.io/markdown/cuda.md

 Before we bury our head in the code, I'd like to explain the big picture.

-In GPU programming, the kernel (function) we write is going to be called **many times** by different threads; and a single call to the function is expected to process **a subset** of our problem.
+In GPU programming, the kernel (function) we write is going to be called **many times** by different threads; a single call to the function is expected to process **a subset** of our problem.

 Let's supposed we want to add together two arrays of 1 million elements each.
-You **won't** see a loop over 1 million elements in the code.
+You **won't** write a loop over 1 million elements directly.
 Instead, you might design the kernel to process 2 elements per call, and let CUDA call your function 500,000 times.
-Thus, each call to the kernel must know **which elements to process**.
-Keep that in mind for the next part.
+Thus, each call to the kernel must be able to determine **which elements to process**.

-The GPU is its own device with its own memory.
+The GPU has its own memory.
 This means data must be moved/copied to and fro the CPU/GPU.
 This also means we'll have to deal with pointers to CPU addresses and pointers to GPU addresses, and we must not try to dereference (access) those pointers on the wrong device!

 In a nutshell, if we wanted to add 2 arrays on the GPU, we would:

 - Allocate and fill the arrays on the CPU
 - Allocate memory on the GPU
-- Copy the array from the CPU to the GPU
+- Copy the arrays from the CPU to the GPU
 - Run the kernel
 - Copy the result from the GPU to the CPU
 - Free the GPU memory